 - Forcing claimants to file a lawsuit by offering "substantially less" than what a claim is worth

 - Making changes to a settlement agreement without the knowledge or consent of the claimant

 - Failing to provide a reasonable and accurate explanation for a claim denial or settlement offer

 Colorado Revised Statutes also say, "the determination of whether the insurer's delay or denial was reasonable shall be based on whether the insurer's delay or denial was negligent."

 The failure to act "reasonably" is a huge factor in a bad-faith dealing.
 These rules, above, cover home, auto, health, and disability insurance.
-If your insurance company has denied or delayed paying on a valid claim, you should speak to a skilled personal injury lawyer immediately.
+If your insurance company has denied or delayed paying on a valid claim, you should speak to a skilled insurance bad faith lawyer immediately.
 Colorado allows you to collect double the amount the insurer was withholding in punitive damages, plus attorney fees, if you prove your claim in court.